0851997/Tree-Data-Structures/README.md

 # Tree-Data-Structures
-Tree Data Structure assignments for Operating Systems
+Binary and N-ary Tree Data Structure an assignment for Operating Systems